PyroMikeGit/SuperKaizoIronMON/README.md

 10. Only one HM Friend allowed prior to Mid-game pivot, to prevent unnecessarily scouting moves on all Pokémon
 11. No [Legendary](https://www.serebii.net/pokemon/legendary.shtml) favorites
 12. **(NEW)** You can now hold a Smoke Ball on the way to the first rival battle as well as anytime while pivoting early game
+   - Note, this Smoke Ball rule applies to all Ironmon rulesets, including original Kaizo and Survival

 ## Game Specific Rules